-- To promote a housing program that maintains quality service and integrity while providing an incentive to private property owners to rent to low- to moderately low- income families. - To assist the local economy by maintaining the occupancy rate and the amount of money flowing into the community. - To encourage self-sufficiency of participant families and assist in the expansion of family opportunities that address educational, socioeconomic, recreational, and other human services' needs. - To create positive public awareness and expand the level of family, owner, and community support in accomplishing the PHA's mission. - To attain and maintain a high level of standards and professionalism in our day-to-day management of all program components in order to achieve the highest possible performance indicators according to the Section 8 Management Assessment Program (SEMAP). - To administer an efficient, high-performing agency through continuous improvement of the PHA's support systems and commitment to our employees and their development.
+- To assist the local economy by maintaining the occupancy rate and the amount of money flowing into the community. - To encourage self-sufficiency of participant families and assist in the expansion of family opportunities that address educational, socioeconomic, recreational, and other human services' needs. - To create positive public awareness and expand the level of family, owner, and community support in accomplishing the PHA's mission. - To attain and maintain a high level of standards and professionalism in our day-today management of all program components in order to achieve the highest possible performance indicators according to the Section 8 Management Assessment Program (SEMAP). - To administer an efficient, high-performing agency through continuous improvement of the PHA's support systems and commitment to our employees and their development.